 First, and perhaps obviously, you can just use different tools for different jobs.

 However, there are some more integrated alternatives.
 Fitnesse and RobotFramework both have mechanisms for writing tests in a style suitable for BDD whilst retaining their broader capabilities.
 However, other tools are still usable, even if not written with BDD in mind.

 Given that we will be performing manual tests, can BDD tools help?
 Of course they can.

 Performing the scenarios manually does not make them less valid and manually performing a step can also mean implicitly testing all the things which have not been defined but which a human with their innate intelligence can pick up.

-If you would like to learn more about how to make BDD work for you, then just contact us – you can even have a go at using the form…
+If you would like to learn more about how to make BDD work for you, then contact us for a no-obligation chat.
+You can even have a go at using the form...